|

 to Peter Ndlovu, but I don’t think he really wanted to score against

+the club he really wanted to play for.
 After absorbing the early pressure Town began to look more self

 assured with the realisation that Sheffield United weren’t actually